How to Remove Paint from Wood Trim? (3 Methods)

 • A cover cloth.

-1. Prep the Workspace – Cover the floor around the trim with a cloth.
-The cover cloth will prevent dust and paint from staining the floor.
-Also, you must wear safety goggles.
+1. Prep the Workspace.
+Cover the floor around the wood trim with a cloth and apply decorative tape to the wall.

 Dissolve And Wipe Off The Paint